Grants and Awards

 Outcomes: Outcomes are normally advised within three weeks of a complete application submission, and all successful recipients must submit an acquittal of the funds within one month of completing the project.

-Please visit the Staff Hub for information on Faculty Researcher Grants for academic staff.
+Please visit the Research Gateway for information on Faculty Researcher Grants for academic staff.

 Apply now